pavedroad-io/pavedroad/devkit/BOOTSTRAP.md

 ## Salt State Debugging

-The following script is provided to debug salt states:
+The following script is provided to check, debug, or run salt states:

     check-state.sh

 This script depends on the same four subdirectories as the salt state script.
-To see all of the options and states available execute the command as follows:
+To see the full usage including all of the options and states available execute the command as follows:

     check-state.sh -u

 A typical example would be to run a single salt state to install an application like _vim_ after setting the salt grains.

-On Unix systems other than MacOS _sudo_ is required to run salt states:
+On Unix systems other than MacOS _sudo_ is required to run salt states for this example:

     sudo check-state.sh -G vim

-On MacOS _sudo_ is not required to run salt states:
+On MacOS _sudo_ is not required to run salt states for this example:

     check-state.sh -G vim